automl/CARL/docs/source/environments/environment_families/brax.rst

     :alt: Screenshot of CARLHalfcheetah

-A Halfcheetah is trained to run in the +x direction.
+A Halfcheetah is trained to run in a given direction.
 The context features can vary physical properties.